ohcnetwork/mock-ptz-camera/README.md

 # Mock PTZ Camera

 A software-defined mock PTZ (Pan-Tilt-Zoom) IP camera with RTSP streaming, ONVIF control, and a built-in web UI.
-It renders a test pattern that responds to PTZ commands, streams the result as H.264 over RTSP, and provides an MJPEG preview in the browser.
+By default it renders a perspective view into a 360° panoramic image that responds to PTZ commands, streams the result as H.264 over RTSP, and provides an MJPEG preview in the browser.

 ![Mock PTZ Camera Web UI](docs/assets/screenshot1.png)